UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### Pre-Processing

-Place like AV items or groupings in archival boxes or paige boxes, and number or label these boxes, using the standard document cartons/document case label but with the added “AV prefix: AV Box 1, AV Box 2, AV Box 3, etc. (see [Labeling and putting stuff away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#labeling-and-putting-stuff-away)).
+Place like AV items or groupings in archival boxes or paige boxes, and number or label these boxes, using the standard document cartons/document case label but with the added AV prefix: AV Box 1, AV Box 2, AV Box 3, etc. (see [Labeling and putting stuff away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#labeling-and-putting-stuff-away)).

 ### Description